open-source-labs/PreVue/README.md

 4. See their application architecture in tree format

-5. export the component architecture as a Vue application created with the default Vue CLI settings.
+5. Export the component architecture as a Vue application created with the default Vue CLI settings.

 <p align="center">
   <img width="1000" src="src/assets/prevue.png?raw=true">